This post may contain affiliate links. Please read my disclosure policy.

 - While the filling is cooling, roll out half the pastry and fit into the bottom of a 9-inch deep dish pie plate.
 Roll out the top crust and have it ready to use as soon as the filling is added.

 - Pour the cooled turkey mixture into the prepared crust.
 Quickly top with the second pastry.
 Trim the excess crust and fold under sealing the pastry with the bottom crust.
 Crimp the edges in a decorative pattern.
 Cut 4 or 5 slits in the top crust to vent.
 Brush the entire top crust with the egg wash.
 Sprinkle with sesame seeds.

 - Place the pot pie on the preheated baking sheet.
-Bake for 45 to 50 minutes or until the filling is bubbly and the crust is golden.
+Bake for 45 to 50 minutes or until the filling is bubbly and the crust is golden brown.